EndPointCorp/end-point-blog/2020/06/18/linux-development-in-windows-10-docker-wsl-2.html.md

 ### What’s new with WSL 2

 This is best explained by the [official documentation](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index).
-However, being a WSL 1 veteran, I’ll a few improvements made which have sparked my interest in trying it again.
+However, being a WSL 1 veteran, I’ll mention a few improvements made which have sparked my interest in trying it again.

 #### 1. It’s faster and more compatible